ArcticSnow/TopoPyScale_Documentation/docs/3_configurationFile.md

     start: 2018-01-01
     end: 2018-01-31
     split:
-        IO: True        # Flag to split downscaling in time or not
+        IO: False       # Flag to split downscaling in time or not
-        time: 1         # number of years to split timeline in
+        time: 2         # number of years to split timeline in
         space: None     # NOT IMPLEMENTED

     # This is for the option of fetching DEM with API (NOT YET SUPPORTED)